 This describes the flux path, external to the permanent magnet, being confined within a highly permeable material containing the magnetic circuit, for example a pot magnet.

 Holding force or pull force represents the weight that has to be applied to seperate the magnet from a polished 10mm thick steel plate at room temperature.

 Please note, if the steel used is not smooth, less than 10mm thick or has a coating applied such as paint or a powder coating then published, pull force figures cannot be guaranteed as the magnetic performance will be affected.

 Pull gaps are usually illustrated in graph form and represent the pull force of a magnet when it is not in intimate contact with a ferrous surface.
 The graphic will show how the pull force reduces as the operating gap increases.
 The type of magnet and the way it is magnetised influence this behavior dramatically.

-This is a reference as to how an attractive material performs with a magnet.
-If a magnet is strongly attracted to something then that something is said to have a high permeability.
+This refers to how an attractive material performs with a magnet.
+If a magnet is strongly attracted to something, that something is said to have a high permeability.
 Iron or steel are two examples of that which is why they are chosen to form magnetic circuits as in closed circuits above.

-From the rare earth family of elements developed via powder metallurgy.
-Based on iron and mixed with boron, these magnet grades achieve higher magnetic characteristics than any other magnetic material at room temperature.
+This particular type of magnet is from the rare earth family of elements developed via powder metallurgy.
+Based on iron and mixed with boron, these magnet grades achieve more pronounced magnetic characteristics than any other magnetic material at room temperature.
 They are magnetically aligned in the sintering process and are protected by nickel plating against oxygen and moisture.